- Litigation and Dispute Resolution

 Represented a major university in connection with an internal investigation into its athletic department.

-Represented a large national insurance company as a plaintiff in connection with allegations of insurance fraud and the submission of a false claim
+Represented a large national insurance company as a plaintiff in connection with allegations of insurance fraud and the submission of false claims.

 Represented a university professor charged with violating sanctions against Iraq, securing a not guilty verdict on all counts.

-Successfully represented an officer of a Fortune 500 company in a securitites action and parallel investigation by the United States Department of Justice and Securities and Exchange Commission.
+Successfully represented an officer of a Fortune 500 company in a securities action and parallel investigation by the United States Department of Justice and Securities and Exchange Commission, convincing the government not to seek an indictment.

 Represented a Fortune 100 company in a successful appeal of a civil RICO case before the Sixth Circuit en banc panel.